John C Flavin

 He was right of course, with the Internet and social media being what they are, and yet the sight of his half-mouth grin made its way under my skin.
 I had that feeling you might get before you do or say something you know you shouldn’t.

-As Deon wandered toward his desk, toward the front of the room, I grabbed him at the elbow as if to redirect him to the door.
-Brows deeply furrowed, in a small sort of shock or surprise, he fiercely twitched his arm away, which reminded me of his athleticism (all-league linebacker and wrestler).
+As Deon wandered toward the front of the room, which was not the same direction as his desk, I grabbed him at the elbow as if to redirect him to the door so we could have a talk.
+This is a line that teachers are not to cross, ever, except for safety reasons.
+Brows deeply furrowed, in a small sort of shock or surprise, he fiercely twitched his arm out of my grip, which reminded me of his athleticism (all-league linebacker and wrestler).
 I let go and was about to tell him to leave, but Deon walked out on his own volition, cursing under his breath.

 I was wrong.
 I broke my own simple rule, a golden rule; I disrespected a student.